The Takeaway:

 Runner-Up: AmazonBasics Big and Tall Mesh Swivel Chair

-While our top pick focuses on a broad swath of the market and is a great choice for small to average-sized people, Amazon’s mesh chair focuses more on the other end of the market.
-Most shorter users will find this chair too big to use effectively, but long-legged average-sized folks and big and tall people will find it to be just about perfect.
+While our top pick focuses on a broad swath of the market and is an excellent choice for small to average-sized people, Amazon’s mesh chair focuses more on the other end.
+Most shorter users will find this chair too big to use effectively, but long-legged, average-sized folks and big and tall people will find it to be just about perfect.

-This chair is definitely one of their strongest models.
+This chair is one of their most robust models.
 Being mesh, it suffers a bit aesthetically, but just as Tempur-Pedic did with their offering, Amazon took a hybrid approach here, which helps improve both the look and the comfort of the chair.

-While the seatback is pure mesh, the seat itself is upholstered in a more tightly woven form of mesh fabric, stretched over conventional block foam.
+While the seatback is pure mesh, the seat is upholstered in a more tightly woven mesh fabric stretched over conventional block foam.
 It’s not as comfortable as the Tempur-Pedic chair, but you certainly won’t mind sitting in it, even for extended periods.

-This chair sticks to the basics, offering two ergonomic features: Lumbar support and an ergonomic seat.
-The lumbar support is not just well-implemented, it’s also height adjustable, allowing you to customize it so it provides support exactly where you need it.
+This chair sticks to the basics, offering two ergonomic features: lumbar support and an ergonomic seat.
+The lumbar support is well-implemented and height-adjustable, allowing you to customize it so it provides support exactly where you need it.

-Most people consider lumbar support to be the most powerful and important of the ergonomic features and the fact that Amazon did such a great job with it makes this chair worth buying for that feature alone.
+Most people consider lumbar support to be the most powerful and important ergonomic feature, and the fact that Amazon did such a great job with it makes this chair worth buying for that feature alone.

 We regard the armrests as a bit of a missed opportunity.
 They’re not ergonomically sculpted and honestly a bit on the stubby side for our tastes, but they are height adjustable, which is valuable in its own right.

-While a few users might be disappointed that there aren’t more ergonomic features on offer, honestly, we think you’ll be impressed.
-In our view, we’d much rather see one or two very well-implemented features than several that are lackluster, and we think a majority of the market feels the same way.
+While a few users might be disappointed that there aren’t more ergonomic features on offer, we think you’ll be impressed.
+We’d much rather see one or two very well-implemented features than several that are lackluster, and we think a majority of the market feels the same way.

 Amazon does that with this design.
 It’s a great chair, offered for a song.
-We love it and recommend it without reservation to average-sized or bigger folks who are looking for a chair that can stand up to the rigors of heavy daily use.
+We love it and recommend it without reservation to average-sized or bigger folks who are looking for a chair that can withstand the rigors of heavy daily use.

 Third Pick: Nouhaus Ergo 3D Ergonomic Office Chair

-While our first and second-place winners are both offered by companies that almost everyone will recognize, our third-place finalist is offered by a company you’ve probably never heard of.
+While our first and second-place winners are offered by companies that almost everyone will recognize, our third-place finalist is provided by a company you’ve probably never heard of.
 Nouhaus is a tiny off-brand.
-They don’t have a big national footprint, and as such, their products tend to get overlooked, which makes this chair something of a hidden gem.
+They don’t have a big national footprint, so their products tend to get overlooked, making this chair a hidden gem.

 Before we focus on its ergonomic features, though, let’s review the stats from the summary table to see exactly what this chair is:

-Neither of those elements supports the idea that this is a big and tall chair.
-While it’s useful for taller people with lean builds and long legs, big-boned folks are going to find this chair too small to be useful.
+Neither of those elements supports the idea that this is a big, tall chair.
+While it’s useful for taller people with lean builds and long legs, big-boned folks will find it too small.

-Granted, big and tall people represent a minority of the total market, so this chair still appeals to quite a broad swath, but it would be a mistake to classify this as a big and tall chair, in our view.
-We’d estimate that this one would be of use to people up to about 6’2” in height, just to give you a general guide.
+Granted, big and tall people represent a minority of the total market, so this chair still appeals to quite a broad swath.
+However, in our view, it would be a mistake to classify this as a big and tall chair.
+We’d estimate this one would be useful to people up to about 6’2″ in height, just to give you a general guide.

-While the other mesh chairs we’ve talked about so far took a hybrid approach, using tightly woven mesh or fabric to cover padding in the seat, this model is mesh through and through, so there’s no padding at all in the seat.
+While the other mesh chairs we’ve discussed so far took a hybrid approach, using tightly woven mesh or fabric to cover the seat padding, this model is mesh through and through, so there’s no padding in the seat.

-If you’ve owned mesh chairs before, you know that doesn’t mean it’s not comfortable; it is!
+If you’ve owned mesh chairs before, you know that doesn’t mean they’re uncomfortable; they are!
 It just approaches comfort from a different direction, relying on the inherent breathability of the mesh itself, combined with well-implemented ergonomic features to make it a joy to sit in.

 This chair offers three such features:

-While the seat design falls short of greatness, we actually can’t decide which of the chair’s other two ergonomic features are better.
+While the seat design falls short of greatness, we can’t decide which of the chair’s other two ergonomic features is better.
 They’re both incredibly well done.

-Where the lumbar support is concerned, the company uses a proprietary technology they call DVL, which stands for “Dynamic Variable Lumbar” support.
+The company uses a proprietary technology called DVL, which stands for “Dynamic Variable Lumbar” support, for lumbar support.
 The implementation of this feature explains why the company opted for a segmented seatback design.

 The lower portion of the seat back is designed exclusively to accommodate this technology.
-Any time you move or shift your position in the chair, the lumbar support that segment provides shifts with you, so it always provides you with exactly the support you need, no matter how you’re using the chair.
+Any time you move or shift your position in the chair, the lumbar support segment shifts with you, providing you with precisely the support you need, no matter how you’re using the chair.

 The chair’s armrests are equally impressive.
-While they’re not ergonomically sculpted, they are highly mobile, which provides a certain amount of ergonomic benefit all by itself.
+While they’re not ergonomically sculpted, they are highly mobile, providing a certain amount of ergonomic benefit.
 You can move the armrests forward toward the edge of the seat, backward toward the seat back, and scoot them closer together or farther apart as you like.

-While Nouhaus may be relatively unknown, we don’t expect that they’ll stay that way.
-Not when they’re capable of producing chairs like this.
-It’s just a matter of time before they’re nipping at the heels of the bigger, more established brands in the same way that Flash Furniture is.
+While Nouhaus may be relatively unknown, we don’t expect it to stay that way—not when it can produce chairs like this.
+It’s just a matter of time before it nips at the heels of the bigger, more established brands in the same way that Flash Furniture is.

-We fully expect to see Nouhaus products winning spots in roundup reviews we do in the future.
-This is a great chair, made by a fantastic if relatively unknown company.
-We recommend it for smaller to average-sized power users who need a chair that can stand up to the challenges of heavy use.
+We fully expect to see Nouhaus products win spots in roundup reviews in the future.
+This great chair is made by a fantastic, if relatively unknown, company.
+We recommend it for smaller to average-sized power users who need a chair that can withstand the challenges of heavy use.

 Also Great